bryantaibei/bryantaibei.github.io/_projects/2018-09-01-InternProject.md

     <img src="/images/portfolio/2018-09-01-InternProject/MeshIntro3.png">
 </div>

 Mesh is on a mission to fuel conversations, facilitate collaboration, and help instill a sense of community for students, faculty, and staff in Higher Education.
 By providing a real-time platform that seamlessly integrates into the everyday lives of students, faculty, and staff we can achieve just that.
-Mesh is currently an early-stage technology company based out of Cincinnati, Ohio.
+Mesh is currently an early-stage technology company based out of Cincinnati, Ohio. <a href="https://meshmycampus.com" class="button button--small">Learn More</a>

 ---